Skip to main content

 She even went as far as making our school uniforms.
 Though we attended a private Catholic school with a specific dress code, she used a design of her own.
 Even though they weren't exactly what the school prescribed, we 'got away with murder' because we wore them with such confidence.
 As children, we didn't mind looking different from the other students; in fact, we were incredibly proud to wear something our mother had created with her own hands.

-for my sister and me to wear during special occasions at school.
+Just a few of Inay's masterpieces which she created for my sister and me to wear during special occasions at school.

 Our Hawaiian costume that we wore for the United Nations Day